 - No training of hunting-dogs outside of designated hunting preserves and areas.

 Reminder: tree stands and ground blinds must be tagged with the hunter’s name, phone number, and PGC-issued hunter identification number, and they must be removed from Conservancy properties after the end of deer hunting seasons as required by PGC regulations.
-Tree stands remaining on Conservancy properties after this time are considered abandoned property and will be removed.
+Tree stands and ground blinds remaining on Conservancy properties after this time are considered abandoned property and will be removed.